oscar-chevalier/KSCsCO2eqPatch/README.md

 - KER (yes, the 2 little parts provided with this mod) In no way was the compatibility of this mod with the existing career mode intended because contracts and the financial mechanics of the game are not modified accordingly.
+In the same way, no consideration of part mods other than those listed above is ensured.

 ## Building your GameData
 ### Installation